What Is CICO dieting? How it works, & CICO calculator

 Here are some guidelines for developing a wholesome, long-term eating routine that will assist you in losing weight without monitoring calories:

 • Nutrient content should be considered when choosing foods.
-Instead of reaching for low-calorie items like rice cakes and egg whites, pick foods that are nutrient-dense.
+Instead of reaching for low-calorie items like rice cakes and egg whites, pick nutrient-dense foods.
 Consider fresh produce, fatty fish, entire eggs, beans, nuts, and fruits.

-• Give filling food first priority.
+• Give filling food priority.
 Every meal should contain a dose of protein and fibre to keep you feeling full and help you consume fewer calories overall.
-Research demonstrate that high-protein and high-fiber diets both help people lose weight.
+Research demonstrates that high-protein and high-fiber diets both help people lose weight.

 • Remain active.
 Simply by raising your daily energy expenditure, you can achieve a calorie deficit.
 Make a workout regimen based on the things you want to do.